 This picture shows an advanced stage of blastocyst development.
 Notice the central fluid-filled cavity.
 The cells within the blastocyst have already differentiated into the inner cell mass (at seven o’clock) that will give rise to the fetus and the trophectoderm cells that will form the future placenta.

-There may be more embryos than the future parents wish to have transferred.
-It is possible to vitrify (freeze) these embryos and store them in liquid nitrogen.
+Once you decide to conceive with your cryopreserved embryos, you will have one or two embryos thawed and transferred into your uterus.
 A large majority of the embryos will survive the vitrification and thawing process.
-The implantation rate of the thawed embryos is equal to the "fresh" embryo implantation rate.
+The implantation rate of the thawed embryos should be the same as the "fresh" embryo implantation rate.

 Please use the following links for financial information about Donor Egg IVF and to schedule a consultation.